Developer:

 Regular price:

-Johann Sebastian Joust is a no-graphics, digitally-enabled playground game for 2 to 7 players, designed for motion controllers such as the PlayStation Move.
 The goal is to be the last player remaining.
-When the music — selections from J.S.
-Bach's "Brandenburg Concertos" — plays in slow-motion, the controllers are extremely sensitive to movement.
-When the music speeds up, this threshold becomes less strict, giving the players a small window to dash at their opponents.
+When the music — J.S.
+Bach's Brandenburg Concertos — plays in slow-motion, the controllers are extremely sensitive to movement.
+When the music speeds up, the threshold becomes less strict, giving the players a small window to dash at their opponents.
 If your controller is ever moved beyond the allowable threshold, you're out!
 Try to jostle your opponents' controllers while protecting your own.

 Road to the IGF: Die Gute Fabrik's J.S.
 Joust